Shlomo Glickstein: Tennis career

 In 1980, Glickstein defeated World No. 35 Raúl Ramírez in the first round at Wimbledon.
 He lost to Björn Borg (the eventual tournament winner) in the second round, but won the Wimbledon Plate in a consolation tournament.

 Glickstein's victories include wins against World No. 1 Ivan Lendl 6–2, 3–6, 7–5; No. 9 Harold Solomon; No. 10 Eliot Teltscher; and No. 11 Brian Gottfried.

 Glickstein retired in 1988.
 He served as director of the Israel Tennis Academy in Ramat Hasharon from 1992 to 1996.

 In the spring of 1998 he was still managing the Israeli Davis Cup and Fed Cup teams.

 Davis Cup

 Glickstein was 44–22, and 22–4 on hard courts, in Davis Cup play from 1976 to 1987.
 He is Israel's all-time leader in total wins, singles wins (31), and doubles wins (13).
 As of 2008, his 44 wins was twice that of the Israeli with the second-most Davis Cup wins, Amos Mansdorf.

 Maccabiah Games

-Glickstein won the gold medal in men's singles in tennis at the 1981 Maccabiah Games, the first Israeli to win a Maccabiah tennis championship.
+At the 1981 Maccabiah Games, Glickstein had the honor of lighting the ceremonial flame at the opening ceremony.
+Glickstein then went on to win the gold medal in men's singles in tennis, the first Israeli to win a Maccabiah tennis championship.